Brexit shutdowns hammer UK car production in April

-The Society of Motor Manufacturers and Traders (SMMT) said car production fell 44.5 percent year-on-year to 70,971 units in April, the sharpest fall since exactly 10 years ago, when Britain was mired in recession, presstv.ir reported.
+The Society of Motor Manufacturers and Traders (SMMT) said car production fell 44.5 percent year-on-year to 70,971 units in April, the sharpest fall since exactly 10 years ago, when Britain was mired in recession.

-Car factories shut down last month to sidestep the risk of supply chain disruption from a potentially chaotic “no-deal” Brexit on March 29, the original date for Britain’s departure from the European Union.
+Car factories shut down last month to sidestep the risk of supply chain disruption from a potentially chaotic “no-deal” Brexit on March 29, the original date for Britain’s departure from the European Union, Presstv Reported.

 While this was pushed back to Oct.
 31, the postponement came too late for carmakers to change plans, prompting a “dismal” collapse in output, the SMMT said.